Terms and Conditions Must Die

 In theory, users have a choice.
 In reality, it is not reasonable for a user to read the T&Cs document; it feels more pragmatic to tick the box, fingers crossed.
 Indeed, users would struggle to wade through the legalese of most T&C documents.

-Blogger Dixon Jones suggests that T&C tick-boxes may be illegal because they offer a “lack of reasonable alternative (but to accept the other party’s terms).”
+I have read suggestions that T&C tick-boxes may be illegal because they offer a lack of reasonable alternative to accepting the other party’s terms.

-To improve the user experience of a website, we need to remove things that suck.
+And to improve the user experience of any website, we need to remove things that suck.

 The terms and conditions tick-box must die.